At best, custody exchanges are likely to be awkward; at worst, we’re talking open warfare.

-One parent can drop them off in the morning, the other can pick them up in the afternoon.
+One parent drops them off in the morning, the other picks them up in the afternoon.
 That way, no one has to see anyone they’d rather not.

 As the parents aren’t both there, this can get a bit tricky.
 Schools have become increasingly aware of custody issues and the whereabouts of children outside of school hours.
 (Anyone else remember just walking home from elementary school alone like it was no big deal?)

-Depending on the age of your kids and the degree of supervision they require, you may want to, or be compelled to, make arrangements with the administrators.
-Arrange who can and will pick them up or drop them off on particular days.
-Schools like to know this sort of thing.
+Depending on the age of your kids and the degree of supervision they require, you may want to, or be compelled to make a plan with the administrators.

 3) Make Custody Exchanges At Daycare Or A Babysitter’s